The Wonderland House

 Aftermath Of The Holmes Trial

 After the trial, Holmes would serve out his jail time.
 However, he died in 1988.
 Prior to his passing, the LAPD was still investigating the murders long after the trial of Holmes had ended.
 Detectives were questioning Holmes about what happened, with the latter giving little to no information about the incident.
 Employees of the VA hospital where Holmes lived out his last days recalled seeing Holmes give incoherent answers or not even responding to the questions at all due to the severity of his illness.
 In his last days, it was reported that Holmes no longer wanted to cooperate with authorities regarding the murders.
-However, a month after his passing, Holmes’s first wife disclosed in an interview that John Holmes had arrived to her home with blood splatter all over him.
+However, a month after his passing, Holmes’s first wife disclosed in an interview that John Holmes had arrived at her home with blood splatter all over him.
 She claimed that John told her that he witnessed the murders after leading the apparent assailants inside the house and watched the murders occur.
 He did not disclose the names of those responsible.

 However, it wasn’t until 1990 when Eddie Nash and his bodyguard were both arrested and were accused of their roles in the murder.
 After the trial ended in a hung jury, they were retried the following year and were later acquitted.
 Gregory Diles would die in 1997.
 Others associated with the Wonderland home were also later deceased.
 David Lind died of a heroin overdose in 1995 while Tracy McCourt died of unknown causes in 2006.
 Eddie Nash had died in 2014.
 A decade earlier, he was tried and later convicted on unrelated charges and had spent time in prison.
 However, he had admitted that he hired people to retrieve some property that belonged to him that was at the Wonderland house prior to police arriving to investigate the murders themselves.
 It was unclear whether or not the occupants of the home were already dead by the time they arrived to pick up what Nash requested.

 The Wonderland murders were the subject of two Hollywood films.
 One was “Boogie Nights” starring Mark Wahlberg and Burt Reynolds.
-The film itself didn’t have a scene that was based on the Wonderland Murders, but there was once scene that was loosely based on the robbery of Nash.
+The film itself didn’t have a scene that was based on the Wonderland Murders, but there was once a scene that was loosely based on the robbery of Nash.
 In 2003, a film titled “Wonderland” was based on the events surrounding the murders.

 Is The Wonderland House Really Haunted?